GentlePuppet/Gentles_Tampermonkey_Userscripts/Steam Group Mass Kicker/README.md

 # Gentle's Steam Group Mass Kicker Script
-A Tampermonkey Userscript I made to allow you to select multiple users in a steam group to kick in rapid succession, instead of going one by one.
+A Tampermonkey Userscript I made to allow you to select multiple users in a steam group to kick in rapid succession, instead of manually kicking one by one.

 When I update the script you'll get an auto update notification.